 First, let’s take a look at the bit that has to do with luck.

 According to a popular folk Chinese saying, 9 out of 10 goats aren’t enough – in Chinese, this is十羊九不全 and it translates directly to 10 Goats, 9 Incomplete.
 The meaning derived from this phrase is that most people who are born during the year of the goat often end up being unlucky in life.
-This belief/ saying is also the reason why most of the Chinese people believe that persons that are born in the Goat Year often end up not as leaders but as followers.
+This belief/ saying is also the reason why most Chinese people believe that persons that are born in the Goat Year often end up not as leaders but as followers.
 Of course, this pegs more on the superstitious side of things and rather an outdated belief, but it would appear that these beliefs still have an impact on Chinese societies today.

-On the contrary, the animal zodiac sign that is highly coveted in Chinese cultures is that of the Dragon.
+On the contrary, the animal zodiac sign that is highly coveted in Chinese culture is that of the Dragon.
 And the Chinese people actually plan to have the births of their kids coincide with the years of the Dragon.
 As a result, throughout Chinese Cultures, the most popular animal zodiac signs include the Dragon.
 This is followed by the Rat, Snake, Tiger, or Pig.

 But if you think about it rationally, you will find that it’s rather hard for you to identify either the luckiest or the unluckiest zodiac signs, especially because the zodiac signs have their advantages as well as disadvantages, and with combinations of zodiac signs said to bring about variations in relational dynamics, it makes sense that the Chinese people are rather obsessed with the animal zodiac signs.